-- At the time of your appointment, please click the Zoom link to join a video chat with your advisor.
-If your advisor has not yet joined the chat, please stay connected until they arrive.
+- At the time of your appointment, please click the Zoom link to join a waiting room to speak with your advisor.
+Your advisor will admit you when they are ready (please stay connected until they arrive).
 They may be finishing up their prior appointment, and will connect with you as soon as possible.

 - Please attempt to join the chat in a quiet location.
-If you are unable to use video during your chat, the Zoom link can be used with voice only.
+If you are unable to use video during your appointment, the Zoom link can be used with voice only.

-Staff advisors will offer virtual walk-in advising from 9:00-10:30 AM and 1:00-2:30 PM every Wednesday for computer science students with quick questions.
+Staff advisors will offer virtual drop-in advising from 9:00-10:30 AM and 1:00-2:30 PM every Wednesday for CSE students with quick questions.
 You may wish to discuss short-term course planning, program advising, grading options, or career planning, etc.

 Any detailed conversation you anticipate will require more than 10 minutes should be directed to an individual advising appointment through our online scheduler above instead.
 We encourage you to reflect on the nature of your question and use your best judgement to determine which appointment resources would be the best fit for you so we can accommodate all students appropriately.

 During registration, the UAO will host additional drop-in advising during the following times: